 Recent Post: BC Zinfandel and Lamb Shanks

-By day, Mike is director of provincial affairs, British Columbia, for the Canadian Federation of Independent Business (CFIB), advocating on issues relating to small business.
-He is also a husband, parent, community advocate, board member for Performing Arts Lodge Vancouver, past Vice-Chair of the Vancouver City Planning Commission, and past Vice-Chair of the DOXA Film Festival board of directors.
+Mike is a husband, parent, small business and community advocate, Vice-President Performing Arts Lodge Vancouver board of trustees, past Vice-Chair of the Vancouver City Planning Commission, and past Vice-Chair of the DOXA Film Festival board of directors.
 Mike's op-eds on public policy and politics have been featured the Vancouver Sun, The Province, Vancouver Courier, 24 Hours Vancouver and Huffington Post.
 He is married to BC Wine Lover contributor and fellow BC wine booster Stacey Fruin.

 Recent Post: A new milestone for Fort Berens winery